 Here are some cannabis laws that every Canadian should know before using cannabis for recreational purpose.

-Cannabis was legalized in Canada on Oct 17th 2018 by Canadian Parliament.
+Cannabis was legalized in Canada on Oct 17th 2018 by the Canadian Parliament.
 Canada became the second country after Uruguay to legalize cannabis at the federal level.
-Cannabis act or Bill C-45 was introduced at the Canadian parliament by Minister of Justice Jody Wilson-Raybould aiming at legalization and control of cannabis/marijuana industry.
+Cannabis act or Bill C-45 was introduced at the Canadian parliament by Minister of Justice - Jody Wilson-Raybould, aiming at legalization and control of cannabis/marijuana industry.

 Here are some cannabis laws which every Canadian should know

 Individuals above age 18 are allowed to use cannabis for recreational purpose.

 Medicinal use of cannabis was legalized in Canada in the year 2001 under conditions outlined in the Marihuana for Medical Purposes Regulations, later superseded by the Access to Cannabis for Medical Purposes Regulations, issued by Health Canada.
 These regulations permitted seed, grain, and fibre production under license by Health Canada.
 The Cannabis Act came into effect on 17th October 2018 and made Canada the second country in the world, after Uruguay, to formally legalize the cultivation, possession, acquisition and consumption of cannabis and its by-products.

 Individuals are allowed to possess max 30 grams of cannabis

 An individual can possess a maximum of 30 grams of dried cannabis at public places.
 If caught with more than prescribed quantity, it can lead to a maximum sentence of 5 Years Under Section 8(1) if it is an indictable offence and a fine of maximum 5000$ along with a sentence of 6 months if it is a summary conviction.
 However, exemptions to a medical emergency are properly defined for the patient and accompanied health personnel.

 Individual Province are free to restrict possession, sale and use of cannabis